metio/yosql/yosql-website/content/sql/vendor-statements.md

   - Vendor
 ---

-Vendor specific statements are support as well.
+Vendor specific statements are support.
 Just add a *vendor* key to your front-matter like this:

 ```sql
 -- name: findUsers